FreyaXiang/CSCI-UA.2-Intro-to-Computer-Programming/README.md

 # CSCI-UA 02 Intro to Computer Programming

->A CS course for students without prior programming experience by <code>python3</code>.
+A CS course for students without prior programming experience using <code>python3</code>.